 Set yourself small goals to start with and exercise as frequently as you can and you will soon see the results of your hard work.
-Not only will your general fitness level be better but you’ll find that you’re lungs can handle much more than they previously did.
+Not only will your general fitness level be better but you’ll find that your lungs can handle much more than they previously did.
 Reaching your fitness and health goals can feel extremely rewarding as well they should, but it is important to set new goals so as not to rest on your laurels.

 If you are overweight

-Asthma can be worsened by a higher BMI and cardio exercise along with a healthier diet can be beneficial to everyone not just asthma sufferers.
+Asthma can be worsened by a higher BMI and cardio exercise along with a healthier diet can be beneficial to everyone, not just asthma sufferers.
 Losing some excess body fat can do wonders for reducing your asthma symptoms.

 - Consult your doctor before you commence

 - Make sure your asthma is stable prior to attempting a new cardio workout

 - ALWAYS carry your medication with you when you exercise and possibly even try taking it prior to exercise

 - Avoid exercising in areas that may trigger your symptoms or if you are not at full health eg. a cold